raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - Alice sends her public key off over the internet, and Bob gets his copy.

 - Bob wants to encrypt the letter `q` to send it to Alice.
-He converts it to a number first, using it's position in the alphabet - `17`
+He converts it to a number first, using its position in the alphabet - `17`

 - Bob raises that number to the power of the second part of Alice's public key.